* This is the Professional Version. *

 In genetic forms, age at onset tends to be younger, but the course is typically more benign than that of later-onset, presumably nongenetic PD.

-In most patients, PD symptoms begin insidiously.
+In most patients, symptoms of Parkinson disease (PD) begin insidiously.

 A resting tremor of one hand is often the first symptom.
 The tremor is characterized as follows: